Implants

 First, the natural teeth that will support the bridge are reshaped.
 An impression of these teeth and the gums is taken to create a custom-fitted bridge.
 The impression is sent to a dental lab for fabrication, which takes 1 to 2 weeks.
 Once ready, the bridge is mounted precisely on a follow-up visit.

 The price for re-cementation of a crown (per unit) ranges from $100 to $200.
 The dentist must assess your tooth and the crown to determine if re-cementation is possible.
-Prices are before GST and consultation fees.
+Prices exclude consultation fees.
 CHAS subsidies are available, with a limit of up to 2 re-cementations per calendar year.

 Dental crowns and bridges require regular oral hygiene practices, including brushing twice a day, flossing, and visiting your dentist for routine check-ups and cleanings.
 It's important to avoid chewing on hard objects or using your teeth as tools, as this can cause damage to the restorations.